 Hannah Vincent is an award-winning playwright.
-She has also written two novels, Alarm Girl (2014) and The Weaning (2018) and a short story collection, She Clown & Other Stories (2020), whose title story was shortlisted for the 2017 Manchester Fiction Prize.
+She has also written two novels, Alarm Girl (2014) and The Weaning (2018) and a short story collection, She Clown & Other Stories (2020), which was shortlisted for the 2021 Edgehill Prize.

 Hannah’s second novel, The Weaning formed the creative component of her PhD in Creative and Critical Writing, awarded by the University of Sussex in 2019.
 Her thesis explores female autobiographic practice.
 She has presented papers at numerous academic conferences and co-authored a book chapter on female mobility in London novels with Dr Lesley Murray, University of Brighton (in Researching and Representing Mobilities, Palgrave 2014).

 Hannah teaches Creative Writing for the Open University and wrote course materials for the script strand of their MA.
-She also teaches at New Writing South and co-designed their Creative Non-Fiction Programme.
+She also teaches for The Creative Writing Programme and co-designed their Creative Non-Fiction modules.
 Earlier in her career, she worked as a BBC Drama television script editor on original series (Babyfather, Close Relations) and classic adaptations (Great Expectations, Crime and Punishment).
 Her own radio drama Come to Grief, a version of a stage play she wrote while writer-in-residence at the Royal National Theatre Studio, won the 2015 BBC Audio award for ‘best adaptation’.